 Weep with those who weep. – Romans 12:15b

 Over the past few weeks, several of my friends and loved ones have lost someone to suicide.
 Then yesterday I heard the news of designer Kate Spade‘s suicide.
 Every time I hear about someone losing a friend or loved one to suicide, my heart aches for them.
 That kind of loss brings a grief all its own.
-I know because I lost my mother and my sister six months to the day of each other in 1986.
+I know because I lost my mother and my sister to suicide six months to the day of each other in 1986.

 We all eventually lose friends and loved ones.
 That is natural.
 But losing someone who has taken her own life is unnatural.
 How do you process that?
 How do you move forward?